 Glasshouse Tavern - 70?
 Watery Lane - In July 1878 the Glasshouse was offered for sale by auction - In August 1878 the licence was transferred from Thomas Brown to Job Heath -

-Glassmakers Arms - 22 Waterdale Crescent (originally 22 Ditch Hillock) - Opened around 1860 - In April 1874 licence transferred from Peter Sephton to Robert Bridge who was also a builder and Bridge was declared bankrupt in 1880 - In October 1884 licence transferred from William Spencer to George Brown - In 1891 census the listed publican was James Bath - On February 7th 1894 a "respectably-dressed middle-aged man" drank a pint of beer at the Glassmakers then went out back to an outhouse where he cut his throat; the Liverpool Mercury (8/2/1894) reported that it was "dreadfully cut from ear to ear" - In November 1900 Thomas Thomley was appointed licensee and he was succeeded in December 1905 by Charles Cawley, who was the listed publican in the 1911 census. - Ernie Middlehurst was licensee from c.1944 to 1965 - An article in the St.Helens Reporter of October 6th 1972 claimed that Londoners who'd moved to Sutton to work for Sidac had taken a shine to the Glassmakers Arms and had given it their own pet name:
+Glassmakers Arms - 22 Waterdale Crescent (originally 22 Ditch Hillock) - Opened around 1860 - Ann Lowe obtained the licence in August 1870. - In April 1874 the licence was transferred from Peter Sephton to Robert Bridge who was also a builder and Bridge was declared bankrupt in 1880 - In October 1884 licence transferred from William Spencer to George Brown - In the 1891 census the listed publican was James Bath, whose daughter Elizabeth married Samuel Royle of the Sutton grocery family - On February 7th 1894 a "respectably-dressed middle-aged man" drank a pint of beer at the Glassmakers then went out back to an outhouse where he cut his throat; the Liverpool Mercury (8/2/1894) reported that it was "dreadfully cut from ear to ear" - In November 1900 Thomas Thomley was appointed licensee and he was succeeded in December 1905 by Charles Cawley, who was the listed publican in the 1911 census. - Alfred Baines was the licensed victualler in 1939 with Ernie Middlehurst licensee from c.1944 to 1965. - The Sidac Angling Club had its HQ in the Glassmakers and an article in the St.Helens Reporter of October 6th 1972 claimed that Londoners who'd moved to Sutton to work for Sidac had given it their own pet name:

 The Glassmakers Arms in Waterdale Crescent pictured around 1900